DecisionsDev/decisions-on-kafka/Readme.md

 * Client application command structure:
   ```
   $ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.clientapp.ClientApplication" -Dexec.args="
-  <JsonPayload> <Kafka server url> <topic for requests> <topic for replies> <number of message>"
+  <JsonPayload> <Kafka server url> <topic for requests> <topic for replies> <number of messages>"
   -Dexec.classpathScope="test"

   ```
   `<JsonPayload>` - The loan request payload to evaluate.

   `<Kafka server URL>` - The Kafka broker URL.
 The sample uses `localhost:9092`.
 Change if necessary.

   `<topic for requests>` - The topic where the client application puts loan requests and acts as a producer, and the decision service listens to it and acts as a Kafka consumer.

   `<topic for replies>` - The topic where the decision service puts the result of the loan request execution against the decision service.
 The decision service acts as a producer and the client application acts as a consumer, getting the message from the topic.

-`<number of message>` - The number of loan request payloads sent for execution.
+  `<number of messages>` - The number of loan request payloads sent for execution.

 * Decision service command structure:
   ```